jamiedeocampo/bike-share-analysis/README.md

 3. Process Phase

 After regularising and importing the data, the first step was to inspect each attribute for anomalies.

-A new column for trip length (in minutes) was created.
+There are a few problems we will need to fix:
+1. In the "member_casual" column, there are two names for members ("member" and "Subscriber") and two names for casual riders ("Customer" and "casual").
+We will need to consolidate that from four to two labels.
+2. The data can only be aggregated at the ride-level, which is too granular.
+We will want to add some additional columns of data -- such as day, month, year -- that provide additional opportunities to aggregate the data.
+3. We will want to add a calculated field for length of ride since the 2020Q1 data did not have the "tripduration" column.
+We will add "ride_length" to the entire dataframe for consistency.
+4. There are some rides where tripduration shows up as negative, including several hundred rides where Divvy took bikes out of circulation for Quality Control reasons.
+We will want to delete these rides.

 4. Analyse Phase